As they say, history does not repeat itself, but it rhymes.

 Hello Super Fans.

 What's more valuable to an emerging artist, 100 true super fans or 10,000 streamers hearing a song once at random on a music platform?
-In Web3, more than ever before, the value lies in the core true believers.
+More than ever before, the value lies in the core true believers.

 Introducing DIDs and Verifiable Credentials every artist has the ability to not only know who their super fans are, but also when they became a follower and various interactions along the journey.